mairatma/closure-templates/README.md

 The package number reflects the date the last merge was taken from.

+## NPM Package vs. Git Repo

+The Git repo contains a copy of the Closure Template source and a package that contains only the pre-built compiler jar and supporting files.
+If you want access to just the jar you should depend on "closure-templates".

 ## Merging from the main project

 The 'pristine' branch contains only changes that we've pulled from the main repo.